 - 13. Immediate and Continued Closures of Certain Sectors.
 The Health Officer orders the immediate and continued closure of the following sectors and activities: - a.
-Convention centers and public entertainment venues, such as, amusement parks, movie theaters (except drive-in), live performance theaters, concert halls, arenas, stadiums, theme parks, festivals, sports with live audiences, and similar venues that provide live entertainment to live audiences.
+Convention centers and public entertainment venues, such as, amusement parks, movie theaters (except drive-in), live performance theaters, concert halls, arenas, stadiums, theme parks, festivals, sports with live audiences, and similar venues that provide live entertainment to live audiences. - b.

-- b.
 Indoor and outdoor operations of nightclubs, lounges, and similar establishment for nighttime entertainment that offer music and dancing. - c.
 Indoor operations of smoking, cigar, or hookah lounges. - d.
-Family entertainment centers, such as bowling alleys and arcades) except the following for outdoor operations only: batting cages, miniature golf, go-cart racing, and such facilities located in public parks. - e.
+Family entertainment centers that are not expressly allowed pursuant to Section 7.e, including, but not limited to, bowling alleys, arcades, escape rooms, kiddie rides, virtual reality, indoor laser tag, indoor roller and ice skating, indoor skate parks, indoor playgrounds, and standalone amusement attractions (e.g. carousel, Ferris wheel, train rides) that are operated independently of, and are located on distinct and separate grounds from, other amusement attractions. - e.
 Indoor operations of gyms and fitness facilities. - f.
 Indoor in-person dining or service of food or beverages (including alcohol) that involves a customer sitting or remaining indoors to consume food, beverages, or alcohol at restaurants and similar food facilities, including food courts, brewpubs, craft distilleries, breweries, bars, pubs, wineries including any associated tasting rooms, and those restaurants, food services, and concessions located at Outdoor Recreational Facilities. - g.
 Indoor operations of museums, zoos, and aquariums to the public.
 Zoos and aquariums continue to operate indoors to the extent necessary to care for animals. - h.
 Indoor playgrounds, except those located at schools that remain open for in-person instruction and not accessible by the general public. - i.
 Indoor recreational facilities. - j.
 All public or private indoor pools and all indoor and outdoor public or private spas, hot tubs, saunas, and steam rooms except those located in a single-family residence, which shall be used only by members of the household residing at the single-family residence.
 Drowning prevention classes, including swim lessons with certified instructors, are permitted in indoor and outdoor swimming pools, as they are deemed Critical Infrastructure. - k.
 All activities, events and gatherings, unless specifically allowed by this Order.